suryanag0999/todo-task/README.md

-# iTask - Todo Management App
+# Task - Todo Management App

 iTask is a simple and efficient task management application built using React and Tailwind CSS.
 It allows users to add, edit, delete, and mark tasks as completed while persisting data using local storage.